Supreme Court Rules Against Video Game Rental Restrictions

 Speech may also be restricted if it's defined as 'obscene.'
 This last is typically applied to hardcore pornography, though the latter has no formal definition.
 Potter Stewart, a former Justice of the Supreme Court, famously wrote that hardcore pornography is hard to define, "but I know it when I see it."
 The last category of restricted speech is reserved for "fighting words," imminent threats, or what Oliver Wendell Holmes once described as speech that presents "a clear and present danger."

-This used to be a
+This used to be a nice neighborhood.

 California's law attempts to establish an entirely new category of content regulation that applies uniquely to content for children.
 As the USSC notes, "This country has no tradition of specially restricting children's access to depictions of violence."
 By comparison, the MPAA's movie ratings, are voluntary.
 Theaters agree to uphold the ratings standards, but are under no legal obligation (federal, state, or local) to do so.